humbletim/setup-vulkan-sdk/README.md

   <a href="https://github.com/humbletim/setup-vulkan-sdk"><img alt="GitHub Actions status" src="https://github.com/humbletim/setup-vulkan-sdk/workflows/Setup/badge.svg"></a>
 </p>

-This action installs the Vulkan SDK components needed to compile and link Vulkan applications.
+This action installs Vulkan SDK components for compiling and linking Vulkan applications.

-By default only the API headers and loader are included, but other components can also be selected using action parameters.
+By default only the API headers and loader are included, but additional SDK components can be selected using action parameters.

-One of the challenges around building Vulkan SDK components from source is determining compatible versions across Khronos repos.
-Fortunately, LunarG provides a useful API web service that this action leverages to resolve release numbers into corresponding source.
-For production workflows, it is however recommended to create a project-local snapshot of the SDK revision specs (see last integration example below).
+For production workflows it is recommended to create project-local copies of the desired SDK `config.json` revision specs -- see [Advanced](#advanced-integration) below for an example.

 ## Usage